-- Cordyceps (Cordyceps sinensis,) -- is a type of mushroom used in traditional Chinese medicine to support the liver.
-Some preliminary studies show it may help improve liver and immune system function in people with hepatitis B.
+Cordyceps ( Cordyceps sinensis ).
+A type of mushroom used in traditional Chinese medicine to support the liver.
+Preliminary studies suggest it may help improve liver and immune system function in people with hepatitis B.

-Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider remedies, based on their knowledge and experience, for reducing the physical addiction to alcohol and for helping to treat hepatitis.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider remedies based on their knowledge and experience for reducing the physical addiction to alcohol and to help treat hepatitis.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 Remedies that may be recommended for alcoholism include: